huynle/ogpt.nvim/README.md

 ## Configuration

-`OGPT.nvim` comes with the following defaults, you can override them by passing config as setup param
+`OGPT.nvim` comes with the following defaults, you can override any of the field by passing config as setup param.

 https://github.com/huynle/ogpt.nvim/blob/main/lua/ogpt/config.lua

+### Ollama Setup

+`OGPT` is a Neovim plugin that allows you to effortlessly utilize the Ollama OGPT API, empowering you to generate natural language responses from Ollama's OGPT directly within the editor in response to your inquiries.

+- Make sure you have `curl` installed.
+- Have a local instance of Ollama running.

+Custom Ollama API host with the configuration option `api_host_cmd` or environment variable called `$OLLAMA_API_HOST`.
+It's useful if you run Ollama remotely

 ## Usage